WATCH: A touching proposal at the finish line of Louisiana Marathon

 It was her boyfriend Chase Poche waiting on one knee ready to say four simple words, "Will you marry me."

-Making her last strides she immediately bent down to hug and kiss him as she said the word, "yes."
+Making her last strides she immediately bent down to hug and kiss him as she said, "yes."

-The crowd rejoiced and congratulated the newly engaged couple.
+The crowd broke into applause and congratulated the newly engaged couple.

+While Pittman's win was one-of-a-kind, marathon officials say a grand total of 912 other runners had a reason to be pleased- they all completed the race, and 86 of these athletes qualified for the Boston Marathon in April.